Masayoshi Takanaka: Debut

-By the late 1960s, Takanaka joined a band called Escape, performing regularly at U.S. military bases around Tokyo.
+In the late 1960s, Takanaka joined a band called Escape, performing regularly at U.S. military bases around Tokyo.
 In winter 1970, at 17 years old, he played in a band named The Evil, with whom he recorded what are currently the earliest known live recordings of his playing.
-These performances took place at the AIRMAN'S Club in Fuchū.
-Unfortunately, little is known about the other members of The Evil, and their names remain a mystery.
+These performances took place at the AIRMAN'S Club in Fuchū, and consisted mainly of covers of Grand Funk Railroad and Jimi Hendrix.

 His first professional break came in his senior year of high school during a concert by the band Apryl Fool.
 One of the members, drunk onstage, shouted to the crowd, "Can someone play guitar for me?"
 Without hesitation, Takanaka, still wearing his school uniform, jumped onstage and played.
 That spontaneous moment marked the beginning of his professional music career.

 He soon joined Hiro Yanagida's group and performed as a backing musician at Nobuyasu Okabayashi's "Kurui-zaki" self-written/self-performed concert at Hibiya Open-Air Concert Hall in July 1971.
 In August, he supported Strawberry Path, a band led by Shigeru Narumo and Hiro Tsunoda, at the Hakone Aphrodite rock festival.
 A month later, he officially joined the group, which was then renamed Flied Egg.

 Although he wanted to play guitar, he was initially assigned to bass, against his will.
 Under Narumo's mentorship, Takanaka received daily lessons in music theory and guitar technique, which laid the foundation for his later style.
-Simultaneously, through Narumo's introduction, he began working as a studio bassist, kicking off his professional life in the recording industry.
+Simultaneously, through Narumo's introduction, he began working as a studio bassist, and later guitarist, kicking off his professional life in the recording industry.

+For a lot of the projects he was a studio musician on, a lot of freedom was given to him.
+Based on simple instruction, he would improvise which enabled him to showcase his guitar playing.